toddpress/web.dev/src/site/content/en/blog/media-capturing-images/index.md

 <input type="file" accept="image/*" capture="environment" />
 ```

-Adding the `capture` attribute without a value let's the browser decide which camera to use, while
+Adding the `capture` attribute without a value lets the browser decide which camera to use, while
 the `"user"` and `"environment"` values tell the browser to prefer the front and rear cameras,
 respectively.